Helping Your Child Eat During Cancer Treatment

 • Flavors: Vanilla, strawberry.

-• Made especially for children with stomach problems including nausea, diarrhea and digestion problems.
+• Made for children with stomach problems, such as nausea, diarrhea and digestion problems.

 • Gluten-free.